MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/migrate-group-writeback.md

 ## Step 3 - Create a custom group inbound rule

 In the Microsoft Entra Connect Synchronization Rules editor, you need to create an inbound sync rule that filters out groups that have NULL for the mail attribute.
 The inbound sync rule is a join rule with a target attribute of cloudNoFlow.
 This rule tells Microsoft Entra Connect not to synchronize attributes for these groups.
+To create this sync rule, you can opt to use the user interface or via PowerShell with the provided script.

+### Create a custom group inbound rule in the user interface

  1. Launch the **Synchronization Rules Editor** from the start menu.
  2. Select **Inbound** from the drop-down list for Direction and select **Add new rule**.